-Let compare the performance of Google server to other web server.
-This is the performance test result of website http://www.toiansach.com/ (You can choose other website)
+Let compare the performance of Google server to other web servers.
+This is the performance test result of website http://www.yahoo.com/ (You can choose other websites)

-The throughput of website under test http://www.toiansach.com is 867.326/minutes.
+The throughput of a website under test http://www.yahoo.com is 867.326/minutes.
 It means this server handle 867.326 requests per minute, lower than Google.

 If you face the issue while running the above scenario … do the following

-- Check whether you are connecting to internet via a proxy.
+- Check whether you are connecting to the internet via a proxy.
 If yes, remove the proxy.

 - Open a new instance of Jmeter

 - Double Click on Thread Group -> Graph Result